Pylons/substanced/docs/sdi.rst

 notice immediately and it has real, deep value to a developer's customers.

-Undo button support is enabled by the developer in their management views that commit data.
-It isn't available on every kind of change.
-Instead developers need to wrap their commit with certain information used by the SDI's undo features.

-Many of the built-in operations support undo.
+Many of the built-in operations dispay an undo button.
 For example, if we delete an item from a folder, we get a "flash" message telling us the deletion was performed, but with a button allowing us to undo if that was a mistake:

 .. image:: images/undo1.png